Ghrehh/react-minimal-tooltip/README.md

 tooltipStyle|object|false|style object that's applied to the visible part of the tooltip wrapper|{}
 tooltipClassname|string|false|css classname that's applied to the visible part of the tooltip wrapper|''

+## Advanced

+Two other components are exported `HoverDetector` and `TooltipWrapper`.
+These are the consituent parts of the main exported Tooltip component, if you want to do something a bit more funky then looking at these components in the src will be great fun, they're not that complicated.

 ## Advice
 I recommend creating your own wrapper around this component in your project, that way you can set sensible defaults for things like colors and hover durations.
 You can also name the props whatever you want if you think mine are a little to wordy.